-New Jordan prime minister starts talks on building cabinet amid protests
+Jordan's next PM says to withdraw tax bill that angered protesters

-King Abdullah tasked Razzaz, a former World Bank economist, on Tuesday with heading the government after Hani Mulki resigned to defuse public anger over economic policies in Jordan, a U.S. ally that has mostly escaped years of regional turmoil.
+King Abdullah, often seen as a unifying figure in Jordan, on Tuesday called for new dialogue over the tax system after accepting the resignation of Razzaz’s predecessor, Hani Mulki.

-Despite the change in leadership, hundreds pressed ahead with protests overnight, rallying near the Cabinet office with picket signs and flags.
-Plans to raise more taxes have brought thousands onto the streets since last week.[nL5N1T82PE]
+However, nightly protests have continued, with hundreds of people gathering in Amman and other cities to chant slogans calling for the tax bill to be withdrawn and the government to change.
+On Wednesday, some businesses closed in a strike.

-Harvard-educated Razzaz, who served as education minister, has now started consultations in an effort to pave the way for reviving confidence.
+Harvard-educated Razzaz, who served as education minister, has now started consultations to form a new government that can tackle Jordan’s profound economic challenges in an effort to revive confidence.

 “The priority is to consult with the MPs, senate and unions, first over the draft income tax law,” Razzaz told reporters outside the parliament building after meeting the speaker.
 “We will hold many meetings and by the end of today, we will be able to reach a clear vision of the future.”